hörbert pcb v2.0

 Reverse protection

-The highly efficient TPS62902 buck regulator provides 3.3V and eliminates the need for an additional LDO for low loads.
-This is why the 3V3 LDO is not populated.
-A 1V8 LDO separately supplies the audio amplifier.
+The highly efficient TPS62902 Buck Regulator provides 3.3V and eliminates the need for an additional LDO for low loads.
+That’s why the 3V3 LDO is also not populated.

 3V3 Buck

-Voltage measurement
+Voltage Measurement

 Voltage Monitor